BYUCamachoLab/pyrolab/docs/getting_started/architecture.rst

 configurations for daemons, which are described in detail in the `user guide
 <user_guide_servers>`_.

-A "nameserver" acts as a phonebook.
+A **nameserver** acts as a phonebook.
 Daemons can be configured to register themselves with a nameserver when they're started up.
 In essence, they send a notification to the server that they're up, and they send over a list of services that can now be accessed.
 They provide the name of the service, as